DMPS/Bad-Eggs/README.md

 <b>The Problem:</b>

--48% of respondents said that they did not check their clients against these sanctions lists.
+-CEOs rely on accountants and lawyers to tell them if they are transacting with banned parties.
+48% of respondents said that they did not check their clients against these sanctions lists.

 -Under The Al Qaida and Taliban (United Nations Measures) Order 2006 and the Terrorism (United Nations Measures) Order 2006, it is a criminal offence for any natural or legal person to:  deal with the funds of designated persons, or make funds and economic resources available, directly or indirectly for the benefit of designated persons.